openweb-nl/hippo-groovy-updater/README.md

 the module is registered at:
   `/hippo:configuration/hippo:modules/groovyfiles`

-Add this dependency to the cms or a dependency of the cms, like the updaters module itself, for local development only. \
+Add this dependency to the cms or a dependency of the cms, like a separate 'updaters' module or 'content', use this for local development only. \
 It is highly recommended to use a profile for it.
 ```xml
   <dependency>